Best Used Estate Cars Under £10k in 2025

 Dacia Logan MCV (2013-2020)

 The Dacia Logan MCV is one of the best kept secrets in the estate car world.
-At the top end of our budget, you could drive away in a three-year-old example with just 20,000 miles on the clock.
+For considerably less than our budget, you could drive away in a late-model example with just 20,000 miles on the clock.
 That’s about as close to a new car as it gets for this money.

 With that sort of value, the Logan makes a lot of sense, and the case for it is even better when you peek in the boot: MCV stands for ‘Maximum Capacity Vehicle’ and it lives up to the name.
 There’s as much load space in here as you’ll find in most cars from a couple of classes above, yet the Logan has supermini running costs.
 Fold the 60/40 split rear seat back, and there’s as much room in the Dacia as in a Volkswagen Passat Estate, although it’s a shame the boot only opens with the ignition key or a lever by the driver’s seat, because there’s no button or catch on the tailgate itself.